learn-co-curriculum/rack-get-params-lab/README.md

 We've provided the code for a basic list of items.
 Now it's your turn to extend it.
 Do you work in `app/application.rb`.

+## Vocabulary Word: "Route"

+In applications built on Rack, we use the noun "route" to to refer to a path that the application has a special response to.

+Thus the `/shoes` "route" shows information about shoes.
+The `/profile` "route" shows information about the logged-in user.
+The `/logout` route does something to delete some information that let the server know the user was logged in.

 ## Instructions

   1. Create a new class array called `@@cart` to hold any items in your cart